ahrustic13/movie-web-app/movie-app/README.md

 # MovieApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.
+If you want to run this project please change line 6 in package.json from "start": "node server.js" to  "start": "ng serve".

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+If `ng serve` command doesn't work, try `npm install` and then `npm start`.

 ## Code scaffolding